From Question to Exploration: Test-Time Adaptation in Semantic Segmentation?: Does Normalization Updating Work for Segmentation TTA?

 where $\gamma, \beta \in \mathbb{R}^C$ are learnable affine parameters of BN that represent scale and shift, respectively.
-During inference, $\mu, \sigma$ are set to $\mu^{ema}, \sigma^{ema}$, which are the exponential-moving-average (EMA) estimation of distribution statistics.
-Previous BN-based TTA methods for classification have shown that in situations where there is a distribution shift between training and test data, i.e., $\mathcal{P}^{train}\left(\bx\right) \neq \mathcal{P}^{test}\left(\bx\right)$, replacing the EMA estimation $\mu^{ema}, \sigma^{ema}$ with the test mini-batch statistics can boost the model performance~\citep{wang2021tent} when the test mini-batch statistics are accurate.
+During inference, $\mu$ and $\sigma$ are set to $\mu^{ema}$ and $\sigma^{ema}$, respectively, which are the exponential-moving-average (EMA) estimation of distribution statistics.
+Previous BN-based TTA methods for classification have shown that in situations where there is a distribution shift between the training and test data, i.e., $\mathcal{P}^{train}\left(\textbf{x}\right) \neq \mathcal{P}^{test}\left(\textbf{x}\right)$, replacing the EMA estimation of $\mu^{ema}$ and $\sigma^{ema}$ with the test mini-batch statistics can boost model performance~\cite{wang2021tent} when test mini-batch statistics are accurate.

 However, Table~\ref{tb:BN_table} has demonstrated that such a strategy does not make sense in semantic segmentation.
 The challenges arise from the model's difficulty in accurately assessing the test data statistics during adaptation for segmentation.
-To shed light on this, we visualize the estimated distribution statistics of BN in Figure \ref{fig:BN}~(a)-(b).
-To be specific, we train the model from scratch on both the training Cityscapes data and the test ACDC-fog data, followed by recording the BN distribution statistics, represented by ``training" (the \blue{blue} line) and ``test" (the \red{red} line) in Figure \ref{fig:BN}~(a)-(b).
-Subsequently, we employ the aforementioned TENT to adapt the trained model to the test data, and record the change of BN distribution statistics.
-Specifically, TENT adjusts the BS statistics based solely on the mini-batch test data independently at each iteration.
-In contrast, TENT (BN-initialized) starts with the BN distribution statistics from the training data model and progressively adapts the BN statistics using EMA, instead of computing statistics independently for each mini-batch.
+To shed light on this, we visualize the estimated distribution statistics of BN in Figure~\ref{fig:BN}~(a)-(b).
+To be specific, we train the model from scratch on both Cityscapes training data and ACDC-fog test data, followed by recording BN distribution statistics, represented by ``training'' (the \blue{blue} line) and ``test'' (the \red{red} line) in Figure~\ref{fig:BN}~(a)-(b).
+Subsequently, we employ the aforementioned TENT to adapt the trained model to test data and record the change in BN distribution statistics.
+Specifically, TENT adjusts BS statistics based solely on mini-batch test data independently at each iteration.
+In contrast, TENT (BN-initialized) starts with the BN distribution statistics from the training data model and progressively adapts BN statistics using EMA, instead of computing statistics independently for each test batch.